Okay I'm Codependent, Now What?

 Are you wondering if you are codependent or just good natured?

-Codependency are rooted in a helpful nature.
-Figuring out if they are helpful or hurtful depends on the severity.
+Codependency is rooted in a helpful nature.
+Figuring out if your behavior is helpful or hurtful depends on the severity.
 If you are trying to help or fix others at your own expense, it's codependency.

-What is codependency?
+What is Codependency?

 Melody Beattie, the author of Codependent No More defines codependency as